Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Anthony Stolarz

-Woll will start vs. Minnesota on Monday.
+Stolarz will start against the Flyers on Monday.

-Woll is in the starter's crease at Toronto's morning skate.
+Stolarz is in the starter's crease at Toronto's morning skate.